olapon/myatom/README.md

-# myatom - gurpreet singh
+# myatom - gurpreet singh is